Click here to Download Workshop Programme 2023 (253 kB, pdf)

 Status | Spaces Available

-Necessary Experience | No experience is necessary.
+Necessary Experience | No experience necessary.

 Food & Drink | Please bring a packed lunch.
 Tea & coffee provided.